 "My clientele vary from high profile companies like LINE, VIBER, Leo Burnett, Saatchi, NYMGO, record labels, etc... and I have smaller companies/ profiles as well like mothers, cooks, burlesque dancers, porn actresses, authors, shop owners... the list goes on... there is no range." — Sirine, aka Miss Chat*Z, on her clientele.

-What's the Process of a Freelance Project Like?
+How's the Process of Freelance Illustration Jobs?

 A common routine consists of the following: